-Using donated sperm, eggs (gametes), and embryos can be a critical part of fertility treatment.
+Many people require access to donated sperm, eggs (gametes), and embryos so that they can create or expand their family.
 Fertility Solution’s donor program facilitates that treatment with known or clinic-recruited donors.
-For those wishing to use clinic-recruited donors, we have established an organised system and wait list to ensure fair and non-discriminatory treatment access for women and couples.
 Due to a high demand for clinic recruited donor sperm, eggs and embryos, Fertility Solutions Sunshine Coast and Bundaberg have a policy to provide treatment firstly for local patients and then patients outside of the Wide Bay-Burnett and Sunshine Coast regions.

-Donors undergo medical assessments, detailed testing, and extended counseling.
-Recipients also participate in counseling and are encouraged to arrange a meeting with the donors, if all parties are willing.
-Our counsellors can facilitate that meeting.
+All donors are required to undergo a comprehensive medical assessment along with screening tests and extensive counseling.
+Recipients also participate in a comprehensive preparation process including counselling.
 We’re committed to ensuring that everyone involved makes the right decisions for themselves and their family: each person should be comfortable with those decisions in 5, 10, or 20 years.

 Using a Known Donor